January 9th -13th, 2020

 Although five species of falcons winter in the valley, seeing all five during the workshop may be difficult.
-Identification of adult falcons is rather straight-forward.
+The identification of adult falcons is rather straight-forward.
 However, discerning the varieties of Peregrine, Merlin, and immature birds are tricky.

 Although less often seen, the three accipiter species are present.
 We will discuss adult and immature plumages and try to work out the always difficult separation of Coopers and Sharp-shinned hawks.